vivaria/edisonrul.ing/docs/source/cards/s/steel-scorpion.md

 ### Card Rulings

-●If the affected monster is removed from the field or flipped face-down, it is not destroyed during the End Phase.
+*   If the affected monster is removed from the field or flipped face-down, it is not destroyed during the End Phase.